-The Massachusetts school choice law (MGL c.76, s.
-12B) was enacted in 1991 and permits parents to send their children to public school in communities other than that in which they reside.
+The School Choice law (MGL c.76, s.
+12B) was enacted in 1991 and permits parents who are Massachusetts residents to send their children to public school in communities other than that in which they reside.
 School committees choose whether or not to become school choice receiving districts, and they may designate a maximum number of available school choice seats for an upcoming year.
-If there are more applicants than available openings, the selection of students must be conducted on a random basis, and must be free from discrimination on the basis of race, color, religious creed, national original, sex, age, sexual orientation, ancestry, athletic performance, physical handicap, special need or academic proficiency.
+If there are more applicants than available openings, the selection of students is conducted on a random basis, and must be free from discrimination on the basis of race, color, religious creed, national original, sex, gender identity, age, sexual orientation, ancestry, athletic performance, physical handicap, special need or academic or proficiency in the English language.
 This opportunity is only available for Massachusetts residents.
 If accepted to attend within the district, students will NOT be eligible for district provided transportation.
 Parents/guardians are required to transport their children to school and must do so in a timely manner to maintain enrollment.

 Though not technically part of the School Choice Program, Triton offers Intra District Choice, allowing students to attend an elementary school not in their home town if space is available.
 The same application form should be used for these applicants.

-If you have questions about School Choice including the process, available openings, or others, please contact Brian L. Forget, Superintendent of Schools, via email at [email protected].
+If you have questions about School Choice overall, including the process available openings, please contact Brian L. Forget, Superintendent of Schools, via email at [email protected].